sblisesivdin/nanoworks/README.md

 ### Phonopy
 * A. Togo "[First-principles Phonon Calculations with Phonopy and Phono3py](https://doi.org/10.7566/JPSJ.92.012001)", Journal of the Physical Society of Japan, 92(1), 012001 (2023).

-And for `Pint` usage, please use the following citation:
+And for `Nanoworks` usage, please use the following citation:

 * S.B.
 Lisesivdin, B. Sarikavak-Lisesivdin "[gpaw-tools – higher-level user interaction scripts for GPAW calculations and interatomic potential based structure optimization](https://doi.org/10.1016/j.commatsci.2022.111201)" Comput.
 Mater.
 Sci.
 204, 111201 (2022).